JazzJE/dynamically-allocated-mlp/README.md

 - Adjust learning rate (try values between 0.001 and 0.1)
 - Modify regularization rate
 - Increase patience for more training epochs
-- Check data preprocessing (normalization, log-transform)

 ### Getting Help

 If you encounter issues:
 1. Check that your dataset meets all requirements
 2. Verify the build process completed successfully
-3. Ensure you're running from the correct directory
-4. Try regenerating neural network files by deleting `nn_current_state`
+3. Try regenerating neural network files by deleting the `nn_current_state` directory

 ## Contributing

 This is primarily an educational project demonstrating C++ memory management and neural network implementation.
 While not intended for production use, contributions that improve the educational value or fix critical issues are welcome.

 ### Areas for potential improvement:
-- Memory leak detection and fixes
-- Additional activation functions
 - More robust error handling
 - Performance optimizations
 - Better documentation, review, or fixes for the mathematical operations and backpropagation formulas